brunopacheco1/blog/content/posts/quarkus-kotlin-and-graalvm.md

 Quarkus has an insanely fast startup indeed, and the memory footprint is great, I have used a micro instance on Google Cloud to test the game I handled properly, without crashing anything.
 It’s a bit immature yet, as it required some refactoring when I decided to move to newer versions.
 It is promising anyway, as it has huge support for different technologies and libraries.
 I’ll use it again.

 And I have loved GraalVM at first sight, as the wish of a polyglot code is in my mind for a while and now it’s becoming true.
-In the end, I didn’t use this feature, however, the native code generation fascinated me as well, and it’s quite nice.
-I didn’t like to way how it consumes resources though, compiling any other language code is not consuming 10% of what GraalVM has consumed from my machine.
-I would wait for improvements to benefit from this feature.
+In the end, I didn’t use this feature, however, the native code generation fascinated me as well.
+I didn’t like the way it consumes resources though, compiling any other language code to native is not consuming 10% of what GraalVM has consumed from my machine (not judging...).
+I would wait for improvements on this area before using it on commercial solutions.

 To sum up, I have enjoyed playing with all these new technologies at the same time.
 Due to time and availability constraints, I couldn’t investigate more, perhaps improving and refactoring the code, but the final solution is not bad and it proved to myself that Java definitely can be used in the cloud, it’s just a matter of investment in new solutions, like Quarkus and GraalVM.